ignasivegas/Instagram-Realtime/README.md

 Show realtime Instagram photos by hashtag or Geographie (Node.js, socket.io and Redis) This app, is based on https://github.com/Instagram/Realtime-Demo (Deprecated).
-I adapted it, and also add subscription tags (not only geography)
+I adapted it, and also add subscription tags.

 Instalation
 ============

-- Install Node
+- Install Node "brew install node"
-- Install redis
+- Install redis "brew install redis"
 - Clone Project
 - Install dependencies: npm install
 - Add your client_id and client_secret to settings.js